JMBurley/Rules_of_Data_Science/README.md

 </details>

 <details>
-  <summary><b>14.
+  <summary><b>15.
 Try to make your boss redundant.</b></summary>

   Which could be rephrased as “anticipate your boss’ needs”.
 This is not a data science specific rule, but is important enough to include regardless.

   Typically your boss will spend some amount of time thinking about your work: verifying correctness, deciding the next priority, tracking timelines, (etc…), and some amount of time doing differentiated work that only she can do:  her own technical work, planning organisation-level resources, getting buy-in on projects and removing roadblocks.
 The more you can proactively take over the former tasks such that your boss doesn’t have to do them, or you provide curated inputs to make her tasks faster, the better.
 This will make you more aware of the context of your work within the larger organisation (always good personal growth) and is commonly aligned with promotion requirements in larger companies.
-Plus, if your company is well-organised you are enabling both you and your boss to spend more time on more valuable work.
+Plus, if your company is well-organised, you are enabling both you and your boss to spend more time on more valuable work.
 </details>